ConBoe/Testing-the-Oswald-Hypothesis-with-European-Country-Level-Data/README.md

 ## Structur Explained

+### Data
 The data downloaded from EuroStat as well as the filtered data can be found in the folder 'data'.
 The downloaded file 'ilc_lvho02.tsv' contains multiple timeseries of different nations on homeownership rate as well as additional catagories we do not use.
 The file 'lfsa_urgan.tsv' contains multiple timeseries of different nations on unemplyoment rate rate as well as additional catagories we do not use.
 The file 'ownership_rate.csv' contains the filtered data on homeownership that we use for the analysis.
 The file 'ownership_rate_flags.csv' contains the error flags for the data from in 'ownership_rate.csv'.
 The file 'unemployment_rate.csv' contains the filtered data on unemployment that we use for the analysis.
 The file 'unemployment_rate_flags.csv' contains the error flags for the data from in 'unemployment_rate.csv'.

+The files 'ilc_lvho02.tsv' and 'lfsa_urgan.tsv' have a simular structur.
+The first column contains a multible of variables (incgrp,hhtyp,tenure geo for ilc_lvho02.tsv and unit,sex,age,citizen,geo for lfsa_urgan.tsv) which combine to one factor.
+Each following column contains the values for one year.
+They also contain errorflags, which are letters indicating posisble statistical problems with the specific value (e.g. small samplesize, timeseries breaks,...).

+Meanings of the variables in the first coulmn and there values can be found in the codelist.

+### Codelists
+The codelists can be found in the folder 'codelists'.
+Codelist give explainations of the factor variables and there values.

 ## How to Use
 The R code is written for R version 4.0.3 (2020-10-10).